Kizoky/postal-iii-ultrapatch-angel/README.txt

 INSTALLATION AND NOTES:
 =======================
-To install the patch, copy and paste all the files into the root directory of Postal III, and overwrite any files when prompted.
+To install the patch, copy and paste all the files into the root directory of Postal III, and overwrite when prompted.
 It is recommended to use a fresh install of Postal III that hasn't been launched yet.

 If you wish to remove the intros that play when you launch the game, you can run the included "RemoveIntros" batch file after copying it to the root directory of the game.